N8-CIR-Bede/documentation/usage/index.rst

 Access to the machine is based around projects:

--  To information on how to register a new project, please see https://n8cir.org.uk/supporting-research/facilities/bede/docs/bede_registrations/
+-  For information on how to register a new project, please see https://n8cir.org.uk/supporting-research/facilities/bede/docs/bede_registrations/

 -  To create an account to use the system: